 This supplementary school, grades K-10, has forty-five, part-time American and Israeli teachers with varying levels of pedagogic skills and Jewish knowledge.
 Some classroom instruction is interesting, and some is boring and unimaginative.
-There are general curriculum guidelines and instructional resources for teachers and periodic staff meetings.
-Students, typically tired in the afternoons, are more interested in socializing than studying.
+There are general curriculum guideliness and instructional resources for teachers and periodic staff meetings.
+Students, typically tired im the afternoons, are more interested in socializing than studying.
 Parents - some single parents, some two career families - are typically stressed, and their own Jewishness may be of peripheral importance.
 The school board meets monthly.
 This year, there is a new Chair, somewhat uncertain of her role.
 She is, however, committed to improving the school, and she calls for a self-study to start the process.
 She obtains a small contribution to underwrite some self-study expenses.

-In a meeting between the school administrator and the Chair, it is agreed that an in-house evaluation will be done, resulting in recommendations that will deal with parent, student, and teacher complaints.
+In a meeting between the school administrator and the Chair, it is agreed that an im-house evaluation will be done, resulting in recommendations that will deal with parent, student, and teacher complaints.

-- ▲ The administrator decides that the evaluation will be done over the course of one school year and that an intern will be paid for up to five hours a week to help with administrative details. - ▲ The administrator decides to make the evaluation high profile and visible. figuring that there will be payoffs to the school from the evaluation process itself, which will establish the school as committed to self-improvement, as well as from the outcome of the evaluation, which will describe those areas needing change and also publicize where it is doing well. - ▲ The administrator decides to form an evaluation committee including teachers and parents to oversee the evaluation process.
+- The administrator decides that the evaluation will be done over the course of one school year and that an intern will be paid for up to five hours a week to help with administrative details. - ▲ The administrator decides to make the evaluation high profile and visible. figuring that there will be payoffs to the school from the evaluation process itself, which will establish the school as committed to self-improvement, as well as from the outcome of the evaluation, which will describe those areas needing change and also publicize where it is doing well. - ▲ The administrator decides to form an evaluation committee including teachers and parents to oversee the evaluation process.
 This will help build teacher commitment to solving problems that they themselves identify and will assure parents of the credibility of the process.
 The Chair and several members of the school board also will be members.
 The Chair will routinely keep the synagogue board apprised of what is happening.

-of the evaluation committee, additional analysis will be made about data lysis and interpretation and how to translate the findings into action. , the evaluation committee decides on various ways to collect information. ainstorm their issues at a staff meeting.
-Parents will par ticipate in focus groups. them about their ound in a pedagogic journal a short questionnaire for students, which asks ir perceptions of school climate, their relationship with teachers/peers, and n with what they are learning.
-The upper grad it out. e teachers will have their students spend fifteen minutes of class time filling At the first meeting tion to the followin of the evaluation committee, the committee decides to narrow the evalua- g issues: How can classro tant to students oom instruction be changed to make it more interesting and more impor- ? ▲ What supports do teachers need to improve their teaching? tion?
-Let Sanjoine Brinning wear
+At future meetings of the evaluation committee, additional analysis will be made about data collection, data analysis and interpretation and how to translate the findings into action.

+At its next meeting, the evaluation committee decides on various ways to collect information.

+- A Teachers will brainstorm their issues at a staff meeting. - A Parents will participate in focus groups. - Someone has found in a pedagogic journal a short questionnaire for students, which asks them about their perceptions of school climate, their relationship with teacherss/peers, and their satisfaction with what they are learning. - A The upper grade teachers will have their students spend fifteen minutes of class time filling it out.

+At the first meeting of the evaluation committee, the committee decides to narrow the evaluation to the following issues:

+- A How can classroom instruction be changed to make it more interesting and more important to students? - What supports do teachers need to improve their teaching? - What can be done to increase the involvement of parents in their children's Jewish education?